elben/elben.github.io-jekyll/_drafts/using-core-async-for-producer-consumer-systems.markdown

 	(println line))
 ```

 But if `process` is expensive, we'd find this program unacceptably slow.
-This baseline program takes 115.5 seconds using 9% of the CPU to process 10,000 lines on my computer.
+On my machine, this baseline program takes 115.5 seconds using 9% of the CPU to process 10,000 lines.

 When the processing logic is expensive (whether CPU or I/O), we often deploy thread pools to take advantage of our multi-core CPUs.
 On the JVM we can use `java.util.concurrent.Executors` to deploy a pool of process workers.
 Each worker can then output their work into a shared concurrent queue, and another thread can consume from this queue to print to stdout.